AdamLombard/zero-to-dev/zero-to-javascript.md

 ---
 #### Fun Stuff
-If you know nothing about JavaScript, just start at the top of the list
+If you know zero about JavaScript, just start at the top of this list:
 - [ ] [JavaScript for Cats](http://jsforcats.com/)
 - [ ] [Watch and Code](https://watchandcode.com/p/practical-javascript)